 1. Attend Palooza

 Attend our Small Group Kick-off Event SMALL GROUP PALOOZA where you can meet Small Group Leaders and sign up to be contacted by the leaders of open small groups.
-Our next Palooza will be on Sunday, August 26 in the foyer after the worship services.
 This is a great step in getting connected with others at RockPointe Church, and in growing in your relationship with God.
+Join us January 13.

 2. Attend Taste of Community

 A “Get Connected” event that provides you with the opportunity to meet others that are also looking for an RPC Small Group and start new groups with new leaders.
 Our next Taste of Community is scheduled for Sunday, February 10th and 24th from 4p to 6p in our North Pointe Student Ministry area.

 Find a Group where you can search by day of week and time to find a small group.
 When you find one that looks like a good fit, feel free to contact the leader directly for more information.

 What's a RockPointe Small Group?